calistad/Customer_Analysis/Customer_sentiment.md

 ## Overview

-To analyze customers' previous reviews from Amazon and then predict future consumers' sentiments.
+The company wants to improve customer satisfaction:

-### Purpose
+- Analyze customers' previous reviews from Amazon using **Natural Language Processing**.
-Is it possible to analyze customer sentiment using **Neural Network** and **Natural Language Processing** techniques, so the company can provide appropriate actions to improve customer satisfaction?
+- Predict future consumers' sentiments using **Neural Network**.

 ## Results

-**Deep Learning Neural Network** is capable to perform a text classification with high accuracy and lower-level computation.
+**Deep Learning Neural Network** - capable of performing text classification with high accuracy and lower-level computation.

-**Recurrent Neural Network (RNN)** are used for sentiment analysis, which would learn the writers' emotions by analyzing texts.
+**Recurrent Neural Network (RNN)** - used for sentiment analysis, which would learn the writers' emotions by analyzing texts.

 ### Original Reviews vs. Cleaned Reviews